nickrussler/email-to-pdf-converter/README.md

 ### Commandline Interface
 ```
-Usage: EMLtoPDFConverter [options] [eml-filename]
+Usage: EMLtoPDFConverter [options] <EML-File>
   Options:
     -d, --debug
       Debug mode
       Default: false
     -e, --error
       Display only Error messages.
       Default: false
     -a, --extract-attachments
       Extract Attachments.
       Default: false
     -ad, --extract-attachments-directory
       Extract Attachments to this Directory, if this option is not present the
-       directory is besides the pdf as "-attachments".
+      directory is besides the pdf as "<pdf-name>-attachments".
     -?, --help
       Print this help.
-       Default: false
     -hh, --hide-headers
       Do not add email headers (subject, from, etc.) at the beginning of the
       PDF document.
       Default: false
     -o, --output-filepath
       Filepath of the produced PDF document.
 If this option is ommited the PDF
       will be placed alongside the EML File.
+    -s, --page-size
+      Set wkhtmltopdf paper size to: A4, Letter, etc. (default A4)
+      Default: A4
     -p, --proxy
       Proxy (e.g. "http://10.64.1.74:81").
 If "auto" is supplied the default
       system proxy will be used.
     -q, --quiet
       Do not display any messages at all.
       Default: false
     -gui, --show-graphical-user-interface
       Show graphical user interface (other parameters are ignored when using
       this switch).
       Default: false
     -v, --version
       Print the version number.
       Default: false
   ```
-E.g. ``java -jar emailconverter-2.0.0-all.jar example.eml`` (you need [wkhtmltopdf](http://wkhtmltopdf.org/) binary in the PATH)
+E.g. ``java -jar emailconverter-2.1.1-all.jar example.eml`` (you need [wkhtmltopdf](http://wkhtmltopdf.org/) binary in the PATH)

 ### How to build
 You need to git clone this repository.
 The build will fail if you remove the .git folder (e.g. download this as zip from github).